Modeling living tissue mechanics and growth

 MorphoMechanX allows finite elements to grow, with growth specified directly as model parameters, or from the output of molecular signaling networks performed in MorphoDynamX.
 The software can be used both for cellular models and continuous tissue simulation.

-To obtain a pre-release copy of MorphoMechanX and sample models, please email Richard Smith
+To obtain the source code (pre-release) of MorphoMechanX and more sample models, please email Richard Smith